 Many colleges employ classified staff as full-time curriculum specialists.
 Typical duties of the curriculum specialist that directly impact the curriculum process include coordination of the operation of the curriculum approval process and preparation of the curriculum development calendar for each year, preparation of materials for curriculum committee and governing board meetings, assistance in operational support for the technical review process, and submission of locally approved curriculum to the Chancellor's Office.
 The curriculum specialist provides valuable technical support for the curriculum chair, which allows the curriculum chair more time to focus on working with faculty to move their proposals through the process effectively and in a timely manner.
-The curriculum specialist may also be responsible for the day-to-day operations related to curriculum, including maintaining and ensuring the accuracy of curriculumrelated publications, such as the college catalog and schedule of classes, and for entering curriculum data elements into the local information management system.
+The curriculum specialist may also be responsible for the day-to-day operations related to curriculum, including maintaining and ensuring the accuracy of curriculum-related publications, such as the college catalog and schedule of classes, and for entering curriculum data elements into the local information management system (see Appendix C for a more extensive list of responsibilities for curriculum specialists).
 Curriculum specialists can provide the "big picture" view to the curriculum committee and discipline faculty beyond the curriculum approval process itself and thus can identify issues that may adversely affect curriculum approval that may not be evident to the faculty.